bird-house/birdhouse-docs/docs/source/dev_guide.rst

 Make your own Bird
 ------------------

-Birdhouse has `Cookiecutter`_ template for a simple PyWPS application.
+Birdhouse has a `Cookiecutter`_ template for a simple PyWPS application.
 You just need to run the Cookiecutter, answer a few questions and you will get a new "Bird".
 Follow the instructions given by the Cookiecutter documentation.
 In short run the following::